Whistler Resort and Village in British Columbia: Facts and Photos

 The Valley Trail is a nice path for people who want to do some relatively gentle exercise while they explore Whistler.
 It's the only trail in the area that I've used (apart from the Fitzsimmons Trail).
 The path is flat and is paved except for some boardwalk sections.
 It travels around Whistler's neighbourhoods and by some lakes.
 The complete Valley Trail is more than 40 km long.
 It connects to a trail that travels across Canada.

 The Valley Trail is open to both walkers and cyclists.
-Dogs are welcome along the trail, though they must be on a leash.
+Dogs are welcome along the route, though they must be on a leash.
 Dog parks are located in some areas next to the trail, however.
 Here pets can run free.
 Whistler as a whole seems to be dog-friendly.

 In winter, some sections of the trail are maintained for walkers and fat bikers while other sections are maintained for cross country skiers.
 Fat bikes have wide tires, which helps them to move over snow.